Structural Pruning for Diffusion Models: Structrual Pruning for Diffusion Models

-It is observed that the final distortion induced by $\delta_t$ is progressively magnified by a factor of $\frac{1}{\sqrt{{\alpha}_s}}>1$ along the sampling path.
-Consequently, prediction errors occurring at larger $t$ primarily impact the high-level content of generated images, while smaller $t$ values concentrate on refining the images with relatively small modifications.
-These findings align with our empirical examination using Taylor expansion in Figure~\ref{fig:framework}, as well as the observation in previous works~\cite{ho2020denoising,yang2022diffusion}, which shows that diffusion models tend to generate object-level information at larger $t$ values and fine-tune the features at smaller ones.
+As a result, prediction errors occurring at larger $t$ tend to have a larger impact on the images due to the chain effect, which might change the global content of generated images.
+Conversely, smaller $t$ values focus on refining the images with relatively small modifications.
+These findings align with our empirical examination using Taylor expansion as illustrated in Figure~\ref{fig:framework}, as well as the observation in previous works~\cite{ho2020denoising,yang2022diffusion}, which shows that diffusion models tend to generate object-level information at larger $t$ values and fine-tune the features at smaller ones.
 To this end, we model the pruning problem as a weighted trade-off between contents and details by introducing $\alpha_t$, which acts as a weighting variable for different timesteps $t$.
-A similar re-weighting strategy has also been explored in the field of efficient training of diffusion models~\cite{salimans2022progressive,hang2023efficient}.
-Nevertheless, applying the Taylor expansion at all steps can prove to be highly inefficient as it at least necessitates $T$ forward-backward passes for Taylor expansion.
-This process creates a vast sampling space, leading to the inaccuracy of the approximation.
-To address this issue, we simplify the re-weighting strategy by treating it as a pruning problem, where $\alpha_t$ takes the value of either 0 or 1 for all steps, allowing us to only leverage partial steps for pruning:
+Nevertheless, unconstrained reweighting can be highly inefficient, as it entails exploring a large parameter space for $\alpha_t$ and requires at least $T$ forward-backward passes for Taylor expansion.
+This results in a vast sampling space and can lead to inaccuracies in the linear approximation.
+To address this issue, we simplify the re-weighting strategy by treating it as a ``pruning problem'', where $\alpha_t$ takes the value of either 0 or 1 for all steps, allowing us to only leverage partial steps for pruning.
+The final importance metric is modeled as the following.